mborin88/Rover-Simulator-B/README.md

 Variable | Type | Description
 --- | --- | ---
-user_f| FLOAT | Center frequency of carrier. user_bw| INTEGER | Bandwidth.
+user_f| FLOAT | Center frequency of carrier. user_bw| INTEGER | Selected bandwidth in kHz, values limited to: 125, 250 and 500.
-user_sf| INTEGER | Spreading factor.
+user_sf| INTEGER | Selected spreading factor, values limited to: 6, 7, 8, 9, 10, 11, 12.
-user_cr| FLOAT | Coding rate.
+user_cr| FLOAT | Selected coding rate, values limited to : 4/5 , 4/6, 4/7, 4/8.
-user_txpw| INTEGER | Transmitting power.
+user_txpw| INTEGER | Transmitting power of the rover in dBm. user_dc| FLOAT | Duty cycle of each rover as a percentage.
-len_interval| FLOAT | Interval between transmissions.
-(Only used in Line sweeping missions) pulse_interval | INTEGER | Interval between transmission that take too long for Duty Cycle Requirements.
-(Only used in adaptive sampling missions)

 ### Line Sweep Parameters
 Parameters needed to be configured for a line sweeping mission Variable | Type | Description
 --- | --- | ---
-K_goal| FLOAT ARRAY | Gain of controller.
+K_goal| FLOAT (ARRAY) |Gain of goal-driven controller.
+Array has a length of 2, for easting and northing difference between the rover and the goal.
-K_neighbour | FLOAT ARRAY | Gain of controller.
-decay| INTEGER | Mathematic style of the decay of rovers speed position, over time. (control policy 2) zero_crossing| INTEGER | How many time slots the adjustment speed of a neighbouring rover is valid for (control policy 2)
+K_neighbour | FLOAT (ARRAY) | Gain for neighbours in passive and simple-passive driven controller.
+Array has a length of 2, gain for easting and northing difference between rovers. decay| INTEGER | Mathematical style of the decay of rovers speed position, over time.
+Values limited to: 'quad' or 'exp' referencing a quadratic or exponential decay.
+Only used in the passive controller. zero_crossing| INTEGER | Indicates the number of communication cycles where the calculated adjustment speed of a neighbouring rover is valid.
+Only used in the passive controller.

 ### Advance Line Sweep Parameters
 These parameters are needed in addition to the ones stated for line sweep.
 Variable | Type | Description
 --- | --- | ---
-num_of_waypoints| INTEGER | Number of waypoints between starting and proposed end position(including) of each rover.
+num_of_waypoints| INTEGER | Number of equally distanced way-points between starting and proposed end position(including) of each rover.
+Way-points are used in creating the planned path of the rover. load_waypoints | BOOLEAN | If true loads the way-points of another mission specified. waypoints_file | STRING | Directory and file name of the file that contains the way-points that will be loaded.

 ### Adaptive Sampling
 Parameters needed to be configured for an Adaptive Sampling Mission.
 Variable | Type | Description
 --- | --- | ---
-metric_mean| STRING ARRAY | Position of where mean of sampling metric will be located. ([0]: (L)eft, (M)iddle, (R)ight, [1]: (T)op, (M)iddle, (B)ottom)
-metric_covariance|2D FLOAT ARRAY | Covariance matrix for generating sampling metric num_r_samples| INTEGER | Number of base samples to be used if using a fixed sampler.
-(No. samples adjsuted from this point automatically)
+metric_mean| STRING ARRAY | Position of where mean of sampling metric will be located.
+First values indicates position along the easting, and second value indicates position along the northing.
+Assigned by the first letter of the position. ([0]: (L)eft, (M)iddle, (R)ight, [1]: (T)op, (M)iddle, (B)ottom) metric_covariance|FLOAT (2D ARRAY) | Covariance matrix for generating sampling metric num_r_samples| INTEGER | Number of base samples to be used if using a fixed sampler.
+Used as the principal component in calculating all the sampling distances
-K_sampler[0] | FLOAT | Gain for the rovers own sampling metric measure K_sampler[1] | FLOAT | Gain for the neighbouring rovers sampling metrics.
-Affects how significant the neighbouring rovers metrics are.
-K_sampler[2] | FLOAT | Gain for natural increase of sampling distance if insignificant metric received. sampling_time | INTEGER | Number of steps required for successful sample to be taken.
+K_sampler | FLOAT (ARRAY) | Gains for calculating the sampling distance.
+Array has a length of 3.
+First value is the gain for the rovers own sampling metric, the second value is the value of the natural increase of the sampling distance and the final value details the gain for the neighbouring values received. sampling_time | INTEGER | Number of steps required for successful sample to be taken.
 (Steps rover will be stationary for) metric_order | INTEGER | Whether to take absolute, first order or second order derivative of the metric.